Katharine Jane Densford: Rural nursing

 Densford worked with the W. K. Kellogg Foundation and the Minnesota League for Nursing Education to develop rural nursing into a clinical specialty.
 Mabel Larson Roach took responsibility for coordinating the statewide program, which included six rural hospitals and nine urban schools of nursing.
 These activities expanded to the School of Agriculture, which Densford worked with to provide a course on home management and practical nursing.
-Direct experience training in this program was not limited to hospital settings, but included community settings such as 4-H groups, churches and other organizations.
-Additional groups supported these programs including the Farm Bureau and the communities themselves, and they were in place in that format through 1963.
-After that point a number of diverse programs have continued to exist including a Rural Nurse Practitioners Project.
+Direct experience training in this program was not limited to hospital settings, but included community settings such as 4-H groups, churches, and other organizations.
+Additional groups supported these programs, including the Farm Bureau and the communities themselves, and they were in place in that format through 1963.
+After that point, several diverse programs have continued to exist, including a Rural Nurse Practitioners Project.

 Academic and Career Honors

 Densford was active throughout her career in many nursing organizations.
 She was president of the Minnesota League of Nursing Education (1932–1936), president of the Minnesota Nurses Association (1936–1937), second vice-president of the International Council of Nurses (1947–1957), president of Alpha Tau Delta, National Fraternity for Professional Nurses (1936–1938) and president of Sigma Theta Tau, International Honor Society of Nursing (1941–1945).
 She served as Chair of the Minnesota Nursing Council for War Service (1941–1944).
 She also chaired the first fund-raising campaign for the American Nurses Foundation after retiring.

 In 1984, Densford was inducted in to the American Nurses Association Hall of Fame.

-In 1959 Densford was honored to give the presentation at the all-university Cap and Gown Day.
+In 1959, Densford was honored to give the presentation at the all-university Cap and Gown Day.
 She was the first woman to give the address.

 Weaver-Densford Hall, built in 1980 for use by the schools of pharmacy and nursing, was named in honor of Densford in 1997.
 It is also named for Lawrence Weaver, longtime pharmacy dean.